tristanbob/timelad/README.md

 2. Access TimeLad commands:
    - Through the Command Palette (Ctrl+Shift+P)
    - Search for "TimeLad: Show Git Info" or "TimeLad: Show Git History"
+   - Use the TimeLad sidebar to view Git history with restore functionality

+### Restore Version Feature

+- **Safe Time Travel**: Click "⏮️ Restore Version" on any commit to safely restore your project to that state
+- **No Data Loss**: Creates a new commit with the restored state, preserving all history
+- **Automatic Stashing**: Automatically handles uncommitted changes by offering to stash them
+- **Version Tracking**: Each restore creates a new version number, making it easy to track changes

 ## Requirements